Ruth Kissam: Career

 While she was with her family, Kissam began to work with local communities to build and maintain their airstrip and build school classrooms.
-In settlement areas near PNG's third-largest city of Mount Hagen she ran a sports program called Sanap Wantaim (Stand up together), to share information about HIV and AIDS.
+In settlement areas near PNG's third-largest city of Mount Hagen she ran a sports programme called Sanap Wantaim (Stand up together), to share information about HIV and AIDS.
 She arranged a mentorship programme for young girls in 2009 called "Women of Wisdom", aiming to help girls adjust to going to university.
 She also organised various communities to police themselves.
 Through her community-engagement work she came across the body of a woman accused of sorcery who had been murdered.
 She ensured that the woman had a proper burial.
 This was the beginning of her work on sorcery-accusation related violence, which is a major problem in Papua New Guinea.

 Kissam then worked at Malaumanda Development Corporation (Aiaba Minerals), a mining company owned by indigenous landowners, advocating for the right of indigenous people to control the development of their own land.
 She then moved to a law company, addressing gender-based violence and sorcery accusation related violence.
 In 2013, she collaborated with others to play a critical role in repealing the colonial Sorcery Act of 1973 and amending the criminal code to include crimes committed on allegations of sorcery.
 In 2016, she became director of operations for the PNG Tribal Foundation, a nonprofit organization that works in areas of maternal and child health, education, and gender-based violence.
 She led the Senisim Pasin (Change Behaviour) film campaign, a national campaign to change cultural attitudes about how women are valued in PNG.
 In 2021, she joined Catalpa International, an international development organization working in PNG, that aims to use technology to create lasting developmental impact.
+She is also General Manager: Corporate Affairs of the Steamships company in PNG.

 In 2021, Kissam was the president of the board of the Advancing PNG Women Leadership Network and a committee member of the PNG National Human Rights Commission.